Strict supports of canonical measures and applications to the geometric Bogomolov conjecture

 \begin{Remark} Let $\AAA_{0}$ be such a Mumford model as in Remark~\ref{rem:Mm}.
 Let $X$ be a closed subvariety of $A$, and let $\XXX_{0}$ the closure of $X$.
-Since $\AAA_{0}$ can be defined over a finite extension of $\bfK^{\circ}$, $\XXX_{0}$ can also be defined over the finite extension.
+Since $\AAA_{0}$ is a formal scheme which can be defined over a finite extension of $\bfK^{\circ}$, $\XXX_{0}$ is a formal scheme which can be defined over the finite extension as well.
 By Lemma~\ref{lem:semistable-alteration}, we have a semistable alteration $\varphi_{0} : \XXX' \to \XXX_{0}$ which can be defined over a finite extension of $\bfK^{\circ}$.
 Further, the restriction of $\varphi_{0}$ to the Raynaud generic fibers is regarded as a morphism of projective varieties over a finite extension of $\bfK$.
 In the sequel, we consider such semistable alterations only. \end{Remark}